van-Wezel/personalsite/publication-list.md

 # Publications of Richard Van Wezel

+(Ordered on publication date (newest on the top), still has to be numbered)

 Kogo, N., Kern, F., Nowotny, Th., van Ee, R., van Wezel, R.J.A., Aihara, T. (2021).
 Dynamics of a mutual inhibition between pyramidal neurons compared to human perceptual competition.
 Journal of Neuroscience, 41 (6), 1251-1264.

 Mol, A., Blom, M.E.C., van den Bosch, D.J., van Wezel, R.J.A., Meskers, C.G.M., Maier, A.B.
 (2021).
 Orthostatic blood pressure recovery measured using a sphygmomanometer is not associatted with physical performance or number of falls in geriatric outpatients.
 Gerontology, In Press.